CWA Analytical Methods for Per- and Polyfluorinated Alkyl Substances (PFAS)

 There are hundreds of different PFAS chemicals of varying carbon chain lengths and different functional groups.
 Analyzing them in a comprehensive way has been a challenge that scientists at all levels of government are working to address.
 EPA has published methods to test for certain PFAS in drinking water and in non-potable water and continues to work on methods for other matrices.

 Office of Water, in partnership with the Department of Defense’s (DoD) Strategic Environmental Research and Development Program, has published draft Method 1633, a single-laboratory validated method to test for 40 PFAS compounds in wastewater, surface water, groundwater, soil, biosolids, sediment, landfill leachate, and fish tissue.
 This draft method can be used in various applications, including National Pollutant Discharge Elimination System (NPDES) permits.
-The method will support NPDES implementation by providing a consistent PFAS method that has been tested in a wide variety of wastewaters and contains all the required quality control procedures for a CWA.
+The method will support NPDES implementation by providing a consistent PFAS method that has been tested in a wide variety of wastewaters and contains all the required quality control procedures for the CWA.
 While the method is not nationally required for CWA compliance monitoring until EPA has promulgated it through rulemaking, it is recommended now for use in individual permits.

 The Office of Water will use the results of the multi-laboratory validation study to finalize the method and add formal performance criteria.
 The method validation process may eliminate some of the parameters listed in this draft method.